garsue/unittest_pep8/README.md

 About
 -----

 This script is Python unittest runner.
-Check the pep8 at the same time.
+Check the pep8 coding style at the same time.

 Basic Usage